Did you know that there are plants that repel mosquitoes naturally?

 Not only will it help keep pesky mosquitoes at bay, but it will also add a delicious aroma to your outdoor space.

-Plus, it’s a versatile herb that can be used in a variety of culinary dishes, making it a win-win addition to any garden or patio.
+Plus, it’s a versatile herb that can be used in various culinary dishes, making it a win-win addition to any garden or patio.

 6. Citronella